BlockchainCap/fuel-order-book/README.md

 - [ ] figure out how to dynamically construct a predicate,
 - [ ] frontend integration
-- [ ] index the orders for market makers
+- [ ] index the orders for market makers, UIs and takers

 ----